Updated: 27 September 2016

 The survey of pesticide usage on arable crops comprises the following crops: potatoes, onions, common cabbage, carrots, strawberries, apples, meadows and pastureland, barley, oats, spring wheat, winter wheat and oil-seeds.
 These crops comprised about 96 per cent of total agricultural area in use.
 The basic population for the survey was holdings applying for governmental subsidies as per October.

-Most of the data have been gathered via a questionnaire-based study.
+The data have mainly been collected through sample surveys, with the exception of the survey on plant protection measures in 2020 for greenhouses, which was carried out as a full count.
 Area data from a survey concerning yield of crops in horticulture were used as frame for ornamental plants, lettuce, herbs, tomatoes, cucumbers, onions, common cabbage and carrots.
 For other crops, area data from the application for governmental subsidies were used as frame.
 Area data from these data sources were also used when presenting results from the survey.

 The gross sample for the survey of pesticide usage on arable crops included 4089 holdings in 2017.
 It was voluntary to respond the questionnaire.
 The survey as a whole had a response rate of 77 per cent.